sergiobayona/rubyskies/README.md

 An app to check the weather in a given location.
 The location form is powered by the Google places API.
 It auto-completes the location as the user types.
 The app also uses OpenAI's gpt-3.5-turbo-1106 model via their API.
-It makes a function call that returns the weather values in json.
-The app then parses the json and displays the weather in a user-friendly format.

-This README would normally document whatever steps are necessary to get the application up and running.
+The AI model is used to generate a summary of the weather in the given location.

-It uses Tailwind CSS for styling, SQLite for the database and RSpec for testing.
+It uses Tailwind CSS for styling, Hotwire/Stimulus for JS, SQLite for the database and RSpec for testing.

+## AI Functionality
+The app uses the OpenAI API to generate a summary of the weather in the given location.
+The app makes a special POST request to the OpenAI API with the weather data as the prompt.
+The API then returns a summary of the weather in the given location.
+The app then displays the summary to the user.
+It uses a new prompting technique called "Structured Extraction" that has been enabled by the OpenAI API function calling capabilities.
+See https://platform.openai.com/docs/guides/function-calling

 ## Configuration
 The app uses Rails credentials to store the API keys.